hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide.rst

   with PoET consensus on a system with |Intel (R)| Software Guard Extensions (SGX).

-This guide also describes optional administration tasks:
-:doc:`restricting transaction types <sysadmin_guide/setting_allowed_txns>`,
-:doc:`settting up a REST API proxy <sysadmin_guide/rest_auth_proxy>`, and :doc:`configuring user, client, and validator permissions
+This guide also includes optional procedures to :doc:`restrict transaction types <sysadmin_guide/setting_allowed_txns>`, :doc:`set up a REST API proxy <sysadmin_guide/rest_auth_proxy>`, and :doc:`configure user, client, and validator permissions
 <sysadmin_guide/configuring_permissions>`.

-The last two sections explain how to
-:doc:`display Sawtooth metrics with Grafana <sysadmin_guide/grafana_configuration>`
-and :doc:`use Sawtooth configuration files <sysadmin_guide/configuring_sawtooth>`.
+The last two sections in this guide explain how to :doc:`display Sawtooth metrics with Grafana <sysadmin_guide/grafana_configuration>` and :doc:`use Sawtooth configuration files <sysadmin_guide/configuring_sawtooth>`.